tylerjohnbecker/htt-viz/README.md

 roslaunch htt_viz tree.launch test_num:=k
 where k is the last digit of the file with the naming convention "test_" + k + ".yaml"

-Note: for now we can't save the files so we can enforce this convention, however, I'll change this to an actual file_name once we have the save functionality.
+Note: for now we can't save the files so we can enforce this convention, however, I'll change this to an actual file_name once we have the save functionality

 Do this instead of the normal python instructions so that we can test with rosnodes running when we add that functionality later.